 What we use your personal data for

 We will carry out checks with the NHS Test and Trace Service and the Department for Work and Pensions (DWP), for verification purposes, Her Majesty’s Revenue and Customs (HMRC), for tax and National Insurance purposes, and potentially with your employer in validating your application.
+If you are applying because you are losing income due to having to care for a child who has to self-isolate, we will check the details with the child’s education or care setting.
 Your information will also be checked against our Council Tax database and/or our electoral register to determine residency.

 Information relating to your application will also be sent to the DHSC to help understand public health implications, allow us to carry out anti-fraud checks and determine how well the scheme is performing.